Canha denies staring into A's dugout after his homer in Tigers' win

-Mark Canha left the Athletics in free agency after the 2021 MLB season on good terms, but for a few moments Friday, his reaction after a sixth-inning homer led some to believe he felt a certain way towards his former team.
+Mark Canha left the Athletics on good terms after the 2021 season, but for a few moments Friday, his reaction after hitting a sixth-inning homer led some to believe he felt a certain way toward his former team.

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.